Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 beige coat and frock worn with a

-striped blue and beige
+striped crimson, blue and beige

 scarf and knitted bonnet of the